 Professionalism, Dress, and Behavior

 The business culture in Rwanda presents a unique set of challenges.
 The Volunteer will need to gain a thorough understanding of the host culture and then work to adapt strategies to fit within acceptable practices.
-For example, the process of giving direct feedback, which in the United States is expected, may be interpreted as rudeness or disrespect by Rwandan colleagues.
+For example, the process of giving direct feedback, which is common and expected in the United States, may be interpreted as rude or disrespectful by Rwandan colleagues.
 Women, particularly young women, and younger Volunteers need to be aware of a very different gender and age dynamic in Rwanda.
 Gaining the respect of colleagues and traditional leaders may require more effort than you might expect.

 Rwandans are conservative in attire and grooming.
 In professional working environments in which Peace Corps is invited to serve, Volunteers are held to the same standards as their Rwandan counterparts.
 Men keep their hair cut short and neat.
 Long hair, including locs, on men is not accepted in the environments in which Volunteers work and, as such, is not permitted for male Volunteers.
 Facial hair is also kept neat and short.
 Men never have visible piercings.
 In terms of dress, men wear trousers such as chinos or khakis and button-down shirts in work settings.
 Jackets and ties are occasional requirements for certain activities.